 Wells Fargo gets federal inquiries over handling of PPP loans

-May 5 (Reuters) - Wells Fargo & Co WFC.N said on Tuesday it has received inquiries from federal agencies over its loan offerings under the Paycheck Protection Program (PPP), a federal coronavirus relief program.
+May 5 (Reuters) - U.S. agencies are probing Wells Fargo & Co's WFC.N handling of the Paycheck Protection Program (PPP) for coronavirus relief, the country's fourth largest lender said on Tuesday.

-The company has received "formal and informal inquiries from federal and state governmental agencies regarding its offering of PPP loans," Wells Fargo said in a regulatory filing. (https://bit.ly/3b6ctuF)
+The San Francisco-based bank has received "formal and informal inquiries from federal and state governmental agencies regarding its offering of PPP loans," it said in a regulatory filing without elaborating. (https://bit.ly/3b6ctuF)

 ((Bharath.ManjeshR@thomsonreuters.com; outside U.S. +91 80 6749 2703;))